Here's why China's population dropped for the first time in decades

 According to data published Tuesday by the National Bureau of Statistics of China, the population of mainland China was 1.411 billion people at the end of 2022, a decrease of 850,000 over the previous year.

-Stuart Gietel-Basten, a professor of social science at Hong Kong University of Science and Technology and Khalifa University in Dubai, told NPR's Morning Edition that the shrinkage could complicate China's plans for continued economic expansion.
+Stuart Gietel-Basten, a professor of social science at Hong Kong University of Science and Technology and Khalifa University in Abu Dhabi, told NPR's Morning Edition that the shrinkage could complicate China's plans for continued economic expansion.

 "The era of rapid growth, double-digit growth, of cheap labor, of a younger labor force – that era is now really at a close," Gietel-Basten said.